 Where: 530 Harbor Way, Rome, NY 13440 (45-minute drive from Syracuse)

 Located just 45 minutes east of Syracuse in Rome, NY, this disturbing attraction is worth the trip.
-The 2022 Cayo Industrial shows signs of viruses, end times,our current states of impending despair and other horrific encounters.
+The 2023 Cayo Industrial is an apocalyptic themed walkthrough horror maze/escape room revealing the horrors of impending chaos.
+A representation of horror, conspiracies, conflicts, pandemics and hidden agendas of the real world await you in a labyrinth of horrific encounters and twisted halls in Cayo’s old industrial warehouse railyard.
 Intrigued?
 Voted a top attraction on Google, visitors encourage you to explore this eerie maze of terror and its disturbing showcase.

 Demon Acres